ProjectMPT/ProjectMPT/Contributing.md

-Please be awesome and fix things
+Project MPT is in an early stage and is open to contributions.
+Please feel free to be awesome and contribute!